gbarello/quantum-sim/js/README.md

 ### Adding New Visualization Modes:

-1. Add case to `complexToColor()` in `visualization.js`
+1. Add new panel type in `visualization/panels/` directory
-2. Define color mapping logic
+2. Define rendering logic and color mapping
+3. Register panel in `VisualizerV2.js`
-3. Add option to `vizModeSelect` dropdown
+4. Add option to `vizModeSelect` dropdown
-4. No changes needed in other modules
+5. No changes needed in other modules

 ### Adding New Initial States: